Theodore Solomons Trail day 6, Avalanche Pass to Roads End

 A picnic table and flush toilet would have been nice, but in truth the campground was gross: there was a lively competition to see who could cram the most stuff–pavilions, trailers, generators, living rooms worth of furniture, giant trucks–into each minimally shaded and separated campsite.
 I would fare much better in the woods.

-I retreated to the village where I found my purchase of a sandwich did not merit revelation of the lodge password, reserved strictly to overnight guests.
+I retreated to the village where I found my purchase of a sandwich did not merit revelation of the lodge wifi password, reserved strictly to overnight guests.
 I needed to start working on my skip ahead plan and didn’t want to hitch down to Tulare just to get service.

 A group of serious-looking men were huddled around laptops at the next table and the bored-looking wife of one asked if I were backpacking.
 We chatted and I of course got around to mentioning my predicament.
-She went over to the receptionist, explained they needed the password for their project (using drone to 3D map a dangerous curve in the highway), wrote it down on a scrap and discretely passed it to me so as not to arouse suspicion.
+She went over to the receptionist, explained they needed the password for their project (using drones to 3D map a dangerous curve in the highway), wrote it down on a scrap and discretely passed it to me so as not to arouse suspicion.

 For future TSTers, here it is : SeKi2014.
 Since it obviously has not changed in 5 years, it may be good for a few more years yet.